TommasoCocco/carousel-vue/README.md

 Key Features
-Image Navigation:
+cards Navigation:
-- Buttons for navigating forward and backward through the images.
+- Buttons for navigating forward and backward through the cards.
+- Buttons for pagination to go into a specific page
+- scroll using mouse or touch

 Responsive Design:
 - Adaptability to different screen sizes (desktop, tablet, mobile).
-- Support for images of various sizes and proportions.

 Transitions and Animations:
-- Smooth transition effects between images.
+- Smooth transition effects between cards.
 - Customizable transition animations.